Amazon FBA for beginners

 Seems simple enough doesn’t it!
 Product analysis gets easier the more you do it.
 After a while you’ll get a sense for what kind of products are likely to be high competition and what’s likely to be too complex.
 But in order to help you make these decisions, you’re going to want to use some tools.

 Your competitors are one of your best sources of information.
-You can analyze their sales and listings to determine how much demand there is for your product idea and how easy it will be to compete.
+You can analyse their sales and listings to determine how much demand there is for your product idea and how easy it will be to compete.

 Here is what it looks like: